Contents

 When a conversion occurs later, regardless of whether it’s an online or an offline conversion, previously stored information, instead of the cookies, is then used to attribute it to the visitor source.

-Using first-party data often requires using cookies to some extent, to track the portion of the user journey from the landing page to the page where first-party data is entered.
+In all cases, it's possible to implement a hybrid approach and track the portion of the user journey from the landing page to the page where first-party data is entered.
 This significantly improves the resilience of the funnel to browsers expiring tracking cookies shortly after they were set, which in many browsers happens in one to seven days.

-While it's commonly known that browsers been limiting tracking cookie lifetime to a few days since 2019, the less commonly known fact is that the cookies set by solutions like server-side GTM are detected by browsers that identify cloaking used to hide the container and limit longevity of HTTP-only cookies such tracking containers set as well.
+While it's commonly known that browsers been limiting tracking cookie lifetime to a few days since 2019, it's less well known that the server cookies set by standalone tracking containers like server-side GTM are detected by browsers that identify cloaking used to hide the container and limit longevity of HTTP-only cookies such tracking containers set as well.

 Conversion attribution with cookieless tracking that uses first-party data

-When a conversion happens later, it is then attributed by a customer data platform to the original source and click identifier solely using first-party data, allowing to implement robust server-side tracking that tracks conversions without storing any kind of cookies.
+When a conversion happens later, it is then attributed by a customer data platform to the original source and click identifier solely using first-party data, allowing to implement robust server-side tracking that attributes conversions without relying on stored cookies.

 Collected first-party data can then be used to report conversion metrics and other insights useful for iterating and improving marketing strategies.